Relic: Guardians of the Museum: Format

 A ghostly 1920s British Museum tour guide named Agatha will guide three children from one town on a quest to help them defeat the evil Dark Lord, whose servants, cowled figures called the Dark Forces, glide the darkened corridors and display rooms of the museum.
-The children have only one night to discover a relic in the museum itself and they have to win three challenges, which each have a vision.
-If the children succeed in the final battle, they will be awarded the golden scarab and will become "Guardians of the Museum".
+The children have only one night to discover the secrets of a relic in the museum.
+To do so, Agatha helps them time-travel to three different periods where they face three challenges.
+The prize for each challenge is a vision showing them lore of the relic, narrated by Agatha; if the team wins the challenge, they all see the vision, but if they fail, only one of them sees it and must convey the contents by their own memory.

+After seeing all three visions, Agatha leads the children to the Great Court, where they face the Dark Lord.
+If the children win, they will be awarded the golden scarab and will become "Guardians of the Museum".
 But if they fail, they become relics themselves and part of the museum forever.